badalmer/NoiseBench/README.md

 # Painting-Plotter
 A plotting machine designed to replicate vector paths using LaserWeb.
-A CNC system loosely based on OpenBuilds machines.
+A CNC system loosely based on the [ACRO system](https://openbuilds.com/builds/openbuilds-acro-system.5416/) from OpenBuilds.
 The machine is powered by an Arduino with a GRBL Shield.

 # GRBL Settings